 About Edmund H. Shea Jr.

-In 2015, the Edmund H. Shea Jr. Center for Entrepreneurship was named in honor of the late California entrepreneur and venture capitalist and in appreciation of a generous gift from Mr. Shea's wife, Mary, and their six children.
+In 2015, the Edmund H. Shea Jr. Center for Entrepreneurship was named in honor of the late California entrepreneur and venture capitalist.
+Thanks to a generous gift from Mr. Shea's wife, Mary, and their six children, the Shea Center is able to share his legacy with the next generation of entrepreneurs.

 Mr. Shea was an accomplished entrepreneur, a pioneering venture capital investor, and a generous philanthropist whose personal character and business philosophies were informed by his Jesuit education.
 As the co-founder of a leading heavy construction company and the nation’s largest private homebuilder, and as a key investor in many of Silicon Valley’s most successful and iconic companies, Mr. Shea was a transformative figure in American business for more than half a century.
 His extraordinary legacy touches virtually every area of technology and engineering, and literally shaped the landscape of 20th century America.